About

 Who in the world is Emily Brown?

 Welcome to The Career Pioneer dot com.
-I show professionals how to kick-start and follow through on their nagging career and business ideas, avoid stress and burnout, and gain more clarity.
+I show professionals how to change careers, launch businesses, avoid stress and burnout, and gain more clarity on life.

 The short version